NischitKumar/SAiDL/README.md

 # SAiDL Assignments
 Dear Team,

 I am pleased to share that I have completed the assignments aligned with my interests and skillset.
+I'm grateful for the oppurtunity I'd been given to learn via these assignments.
 Below is a summary of my progress:

 Pruning & Sparsity: Part (a) attempted.
 Graph Neural Networks (GNN): Part (a) attempted.